Car mows down Times Square pedestrians for blocks, killing 1

 Times Square also has a heavy police presence at all hours of the day and night.

-Associated Press writers Libby Quaid in Washington and Jennifer Peltz, Jake Pearson and Tom Hays in New York contributed to this report.
+Associated Press writers Libby Quaid in Washington and Jennifer Peltz and Jake Pearson in New York contributed to this report.